Panellists are contracted in alignment with the

 Note: This approval document should describe the approach to procuring from the DEHP and provide justification for the proposed procurement strategy – e.g. result of market assessment, whole of panel, select, sole source).

 Note: Endorsement to Proceed must be obtained for all procurements with an estimated value of $200,000 and above (inclusive of GST).

 Project Officers have the option to send a request for an Expression of Interest (Template Letter) to Panel Consultants to determine whether they have the capacity to submit a proposal.
 Using this letter may reduce the amount of document preparation work required as Project Officers will only need to develop the RFP for interested Panel Consultants.
 This letter is particularly suited for more complex or high risk projects where Defence wishes to determine which Consultants will have the capacity to undertake large scale or long term work.

 Note: The Expression of Interest letter simply requests the Panel Consultant to confirm that it will submit a proposal for the Project.
 The Panel Consultant's response is not evaluated for the Panel Consultant's capacity to submit a proposal.
 It is simply an informational exercise to confirm whether the Panel Consultant intends to submit a proposal.
 The response to this letter also does not constitute a binding agreement.

-The RFP Template comprises the following:
+The RFP template comprises the: